nfsarch33/go-chatgpt-prompt-splitter/README.md

 - [ ] Add tests coverage for handlers
 - [ ] Replace Redis with SQLite: Transition from Redis to SQLite for simplified and efficient data management.
 - [ ] Support for PDF files: Introduce ability to upload PDFs, convert to text, and split the text into manageable parts.
+- [ ] Transform the tool into a cross-platform desktop application, compatible with Windows, macOS, and various Linux distributions.
 - [ ] Improve the UI with Flutter Web: Upgrade front-end to use Flutter Web for a more dynamic, responsive user interface.
 - [ ] Connect to OpenAPI API, user can select and use any API from OpenAPI with either GPT-3.5 or GPT-4 and get response directly.
 - [ ] Continuous Improvements: Always open to enhancements and new feature suggestions to better serve our users.